vieirads/100DaysOfCode/r1-log.md

 ### R1D53
 Fixed the display of button `Skip`.
 Now only the clicked button changes to `Retake`.
 Create a simple solution involving arrays.
 The point is to make things work first =)
 Still think that there is a better way to solve this issue, but so far this one works.

+### R1D54
+Worked on my `taskcounter` app.
+Added a feature where the taskas are grouped by their status.
+Also, when a task is added, it goes right after the last queued one.
+I accomplished this simply by using push and splice array methods.